hydrodynamicstability/statquotes/README.md

   - Forecasting accuracy of alternative techniques:  a comparison of U.S. macroecnomic forecasts.  *Journal of Business and Economic Statistics*: 4:  5-15.

+- "There is no way to infer the 'right' model from the data unless there is strong prior theory to limit the universe of possible models....That kind of strong theory is rarely available in the social sciences."

+  - David A. Freedman (2009)

+  - *Statistical Models:  Theory and Practice*, revised edition (Cambridge University Press).

 - "There is no methodology in traditional statistics for assessing the adequacy of a model!
 The only thing orthodox frequentist theory can do about models is to reject them, and Bayesian statistics cannot even do that.
 Nonrejection does not imply that the model is correct; it does not even tell one whether it adequately represents the data.
 On the other hand, a rejected model might be perfectly adequate."

   - Peter J. Huber (2006)